The Miles Team

 Email: [email protected]

 "I realize a family does not get a second chance to say good-bye to their loved one, and it is my responsibility to see to every exacting detail in the funeral process on behalf of the family."

-Phil apprenticed at Miles over 40 years ago and recently returned to work with us, offering his expertise in the Eastern Orthodox tradition.
-Phil’s dedication to the funeral service industry in greater Worcester includes service at several area funeral homes.
-He believes strongly in a director handling as many details as possible to alleviate undue pressure on families.
+Phil apprenticed at Miles over 40 years ago and returned to offer us his expertise in the Eastern Orthodox tradition.
+His dedication to the funeral service industry in greater Worcester includes service at several area funeral homes.
 A director since 1967, Phil has studied the traditions, customs, practices and rituals of the Eastern Orthodox Church dating back for centuries.
-He has consulted and interviewed hierarchs of numerous Eastern Orthodox Jurisdictions throughout the United States and the Middle East.
-During this time, he amassed a wealth of experience regarding specific customs and traditions within the Eastern Orthodox Community.
+He has consulted with hierarchs of numerous Eastern Orthodox Jurisdictions throughout the United States and the Middle East, amassing a wealth of experience regarding customs and traditions within the Eastern Orthodox Community.

-Phil holds a Master’s Degree in Public Administration from Northeastern University, a Bachelor’s Degree from the American International College, Springfield, MA and is a graduate of New England Institute of Anatomy, Sanitary Science & Funeral Directing.
-Phil also graduated from Classical High School in Worcester, and Babson College with a degree in Nursing Home Administration.
+Phil holds a master’s degree in Public Administration from Northeastern University, a bachelor’s degree from the American International College, Springfield, MA and is a graduate of New England Institute of Anatomy, Sanitary Science & Funeral Directing.
+Phil graduated from Classical High School in Worcester, and Babson College with a degree in Nursing Home Administration.

 In his spare time he travels, spends time with his family and volunteers at local community organizations.

 “I believe working in funeral service is a sacred calling to care for people in difficult times.
 I respond to each call as if it were my first.”